NextZtepS/newport-500B-series-laser-diode_driver/README.md

 model_535B.enable_laser_output()  # enable laser output
 ```

+## Compatibility and Testing

+I have tested this package with the Newport Model 500B Series devices that I have accessed including 505B and 535B.
+On paper,
+this package should work with Model 300B Series as well; however, I have no access to the devices to test them out.

 ## Troubleshooting

 To check if the device is recognized by the PC, run `usb-devices` to list all USB devices connected to your PC.
-If the Newport device
+If the Newport
-is not found, try connecting the USB cable from the device to your PC first and then restart the device.
+device is not found, try connecting the USB cable from the device to your PC first and then restart the Newport device.